ahw/logger/README.md

 Browser
 -------
-Regardless of how the `Logger` constructor is loaded, enabling and disabling logging is determined by the query string.
+Regardless of how the `Logger` constructor is loaded in the browser, enabling and disabling logging is determined by the query string.
 An example query string might look like this: `?log=foo;bar&level=warn`.
-The full API is as follows:
+There are two query string parameters which control logging output and they are detailed below.

 ### log